olus2000/concat-evaluator/README.rst

 evalutation.

 Similar interface exists for word definitions.

+You can toggle the replacement of numbers with zero-successor expressions using the checkboxes.
+The replacement will not occur if the appropriate expression has an error.

 Help button links to this file or a halp page if I make it.